mergecal/mergecal/README.md

 ```
 source env/bin/activate
 ```
-Install the dependencies:
+Install the required dependencies:
 ```
 pip install -r requirements/local.txt
 ```
-Run the migrations:
+Run the Django migrations:
 ```
 python manage.py migrate
 ```
-Start the server:
+Start the development server:
 ```
 python manage.py runserver
 ```
+The app should now be running at http://localhost:8000/.

 This app comes with Celery.